Environmental justice and coal mining in Appalachia: Effects on health

 Several studies have found that communities within the Appalachian region surrounding coal mining practices disproportionately experience negative health effects than communities with no coal mining.
 Such health disparities are largely attributed to the contamination of water and land associated with coal surface mining.
 MTR has increased salinity, metals, magnesium, and sulfates within Appalachian watersheds, threatening human health.
-Sixty-three percent of stream beds near coalfields within the Appalachia mountains have been identified as "impaired" due to high toxic chemical and metal contamination.
+Sixty-three percent of stream beds near coalfields within the Appalachian mountains have been identified as "impaired" due to high toxic chemical and metal contamination.

 In West Virginia, 14 counties are experiencing water that exceeds safe drinking water standards by seven times more than non-mining counties.
 Combustion waste and fly ash from MTR lend to toxic dusts pollute the surrounding air and have contributed to increased levels of cancer, cardiovascular disease, liver disease, and kidney disease.
-Public health costs of pollution in the Appalachia are upwards of 75 billion dollars a year.
-In a comparative analysis of health-related quality of residences in counties with and without coal mining Appalachia "reported significantly fewer healthy days for both physical and mental health".
+Public health costs of pollution in Appalachia are upwards of 75 billion dollars a year.

+In an analysis of health-related quality of life that compared United States residents in counties with and without coal mining, it was reported that residents in counties with coal mining had, "significantly fewer healthy days for both physical and mental health".
 The same study highlights strong correlations between heavy coal mining counties and a greater risk of depression and severe psychological distress.
-Areas in the Appalachia with coal surface mining exhibit greater rates of adverse health effects and reduced self-rated health in comparison to the national average.
+Areas in Appalachia with coal surface mining exhibit greater rates of adverse health effects and reduced self-rated health in comparison to the national average.
 In addition, studies from the National Institute for Occupational Safety and Health have concluded a high "relationship between surface coal mining jobs and the prevalence of pneumoconiosis".
-Lastly, through examination of mortality rates, county-level poverty rates, and coal mining within counties of the Appalachia, it was identified that coal mining areas of Appalachia experienced higher mortality rates then counties with no coal mining.
+Lastly, through examination of mortality rates, county-level poverty rates, and coal mining within counties of Appalachia, it was identified that coal mining areas of Appalachia experienced higher mortality rates then counties with no coal mining.

 The coal mining industry has had many lasting health effects not only on the workers in the industry but also on the people who live close to the mines.
-People that are exposed to the particles released from coal mining experience illnesses such as rheumatoid arthritis and pneumoconiosis.
+People that are exposed to the particles released from coal mining experience illnesses such as rheumatoid arthritis, pneumoconiosis, and cardiovascular disease: